 What makes investors like Bill Gurley, Chris Sacca, and John Doerr so great at what they do isn’t necessarily the size of their wallets.
-Rather, it’s their greatness of their personalities.
+Rather, it’s the greatness of their personalities.
 Even so, when looking for a venture capitalist, many brands are not sure what qualities to look for.

 Curiosity is everything when you’re looking for a VC.
 If the VC has no inclination towards learning new things and thinking out of the box, then they ought not to be a VC.

 Of course, expertise is important when looking for a VC.
-It is this expertise will lead them to develop effective strategies for growing the startup they have invested in.
+It is this expertise that will lead them to develop effective strategies for growing the startup they have invested in.

 Any experience they receive from investing can, in turn, be used elsewhere.
 This can even help them not be led astray as this knowledge would make them aware of where to invest.